robinmacharg/Moneybox-iOS-Tech-Task/README_submission.md

 I've added unit tests for both the `LoginViewModel` and `AccountsViewModel`.
 Both are similar and demonstrate how the model architecture can be tested asynchronously.
 I've not provided any UI tests due to the evolving nature of the UI over a short period of time and, in the end, the lack of time to do so.

 As suggested a mock was created to load data and ViewControllers inject the provider into their ViewModels.
+My preference is for a Service Locator style of DI but in this case simple init-injection works fine.
+Again, pragmatism.
 Tests also follow suit, passing in the mock.
 The mock is configurable to load valid and invalid data.

 ## Accessibility